 Multiple nerves run throughout the jaw joint system, including the trigeminal nerve, which is responsible for sensation in the face, mouth, and tongue as well as biting and chewing.
 Any disruption of this complex system can be painful, and dysfunction can be stressful.

 People need a Holistic Approach to JAMSS

 The jaw joint system is integrally related to the neck or cervical system.
-This is a complicating factor in diagnosis and treatment of head, neck and jaw pain given the inconsistency in training and terminology.
-(TMJ disorders, whiplash, tension headache, and neck pain share common features that should be generally understood in healthcare, but diagnosis and treatments are siloedsiloed into different disciplines.)
+This is a complicating factor in the diagnosis and treatment of head, neck and jaw pain given the inconsistency in training and terminology.
+(TMJ disorders, whiplash, tension headache, and neck pain share common features that should be generally understood in healthcare, but diagnosis and treatments are siloed into different disciplines.)
 For the person in pain seeking answers, however, a holistic approach viewing these as integrated problems is vitally important for healing, symptom resolution, and return to normal activity.

 Perhaps you have never heard of JAMSS before or perhaps you prefer to call it jaw muscle and joint pain, or TMJ pain.
 We prefer JAMSS as the more accurate term.
 It is a common acute injury that is similar to acute ankle and wrist sprain/strain; however, it is different than joint disk disorders, myofascial pain, muscle contracture and even muscle spasm.

 - To raise awareness of the causes, signs, and symptoms of jaw sprain/strain and the need for a simple treatment plan that people can self-administer or obtain from urgent care, primary care, or general dentist.